dinotudor/modals-and-filter/README.md

 - Phone *optional*
 - Role *default value = "User"*

+*Edit Users*

+Modal that opens in z index 99 with opacity.
+Possible to clear fields, Close modal and confirm changes.
+Updates the array of users.
+No CRUD operations

 Basic operations: Display all users in a list, Add new user, Edit user (opening a Modal)

 ### Available Scripts